rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever rebukes a man will afterward find more favor than he who flatters with his tongue. ^2823

-Whoever robs his father or his mother and says, That is no transgression, is a companion to a man who destroys. ^2824
+Whoever robs his father or his mother and says, "That is no transgression," is a companion to a man who destroys. ^2824

-A greedy man stirs up strife, but the one who trusts in the Lord will be enriched. ^2825
+A greedy man stirs up strife, but the one who trusts in the LORD will be enriched. ^2825

 Whoever trusts in his own mind is a fool, but he who walks in wisdom will be delivered. ^2826

 Whoever gives to the poor will not want, but he who hides his eyes will get many a curse. ^2827

 When the wicked rise, people hide themselves, but when they perish, the righteous increase. ^2828

 He who is often reproved, yet stiffens his neck, will suddenly be broken beyond healing. ^2901